 The Targeted Keto Diet calls for more carbs before a workout.
-Targeted Keto Diet (TKD) contains the macronutrient ratio of 65-70% fat, 20 protein, and 5-10% carbohydrates.
-More carbs are needed during a workout to maintain muscle glycogen cells that an exercise depletes.
-It is similar to the Standard Ketogenic Diet but relies on the time delivery of carbs to muscles.
-Many people are curious about what is the Standard Keto Diet and how to use it to lose weight.
-Targeted Keto Diet is different from Cyclical Keto Diet because it targets carbohydrates around a workout where Cyclical Keto Diet sets a specific time frame to eat carbohydrates.
-The goal is to eat more carbs when the muscles need more carbs to perform exercises and activities.
+Targeted Keto Diet (TKD) contains the macronutrient ratio of 65-70% fat, 20% protein, and 5-10% carbohydrates.
+More carbs are needed during a workout to maintain muscle glycogen that exercises deplete.
+It is similar to the Standard Keto Diet (SKD) but relies on the number of carbs to fuel muscles before a workout.
+Targeted Keto Diet is different from Cyclical Keto Diet (CKD) because TKD targets the number of carbohydrates where CKD targets the time frame of carbohydrates.
+The Targeted Keto Diet is different from the High Protein Keto Diet (HPKD) because TKD targets carbohydrates where HPKD targets proteins.

 The Pros and Cons of Targeted Keto Diet:

 When you eat carbs, your blood glucose levels elevate, and your body’s ketone production drops.
 Typically, consuming more than 12.5 grams of carbohydrates at once is enough to kick you out of ketosis.
 But the Targeted Keto Diet says you can have double this amount before your workout.

 Imagine that you eat 30 grams of carbs before your workout.
 As soon as you burn 120 calories, you have burned off the carbs, and you are back in ketosis.
 You can accomplish this in under 30 minutes when you exercise vigorously.
 Therefore, it’s not a big deal in the grand scheme of things.